 It’s normal for young people to feel sad and upset when they are faced with difficult times and challenging circumstances.
 These feelings usually pass after a short time and they get back to being themselves.
 It’s common for young people to have emotional ups and downs during their teenage years when they are dealing with all the physical and emotional changes that go along with adolescence.
-Sometimes it can be difficult as a parent or carer to know if your young person is experiencing normal adolescent mood swings, or if it is something that might require further support.
+Sometimes it can be difficult as a parent or carer to know if your young person is experiencing common adolescent mood swings, or if it is something that might benefit from further support.

 If a young person’s feelings of sadness persist for more than two weeks, start to affect the way they think and feel about themselves, or interfere with their ability to enjoy life, at home, at school and with their friends it could be a sign of depression.
 Anyone can experience depression; it can affect people of all ages, genders and race.